constvoidptr/memhack/README.md

 Under Windows Visual Studio is required to compile the code.

 1. `git clone https://github.com/constvoidptr/memhack.git`
-2. Open the Visual Studio Solution under `project/memhack.sln`
+2. Open the project with the editor of your choice
-3. Compile using already set up configurations
+3. Compile to a static or dynamic library using CMake

+Alternatively, there are pre-built Windows binaries available.

 ### Linux